Optimal treatment assignment rules under capacity constraints: Introduction

 A meaningful distinction between the two rules arises when the planner's utility function is only directionally differentiable.
-This occurs, for instance, when the (conditional) potential outcome distributions may differ slightly between the target and training populations, and the planner adopts a utility function that is robust to such distributional shifts \citep{adjaho2023externallyvalidpolicychoice}.
-In this setting, we show that the plug-in rule is generally not optimal, whereas the ex-post Bayes rule remains optimal.
+This scenario is not merely a theoretical curiosity but arises in important practical settings.
+For instance, it occurs when the (conditional) potential outcome distributions may differ slightly between the target and training populations, and the planner adopts a utility function that is robust to such distributional shifts \citep{adjaho2023externallyvalidpolicychoice}.
+In this setting, we show that the plug-in rule is generally not optimal, whereas the Bayesian rule remains optimal.
 This result echoes the findings of \citet{christensen2023optimal}, where the lack of point identification similarly precludes full differentiability and renders the plug-in rule suboptimal.

 Our simulation study supports these theoretical results.
-Specifically: (i) the ex-post Bayes rule achieves a substantially lower risk than the plug-in rule in small samples for both the smooth and the directionally differentiable utility functions, (ii) the two rules behave similarly under the smooth utility function in larger samples, and (iii) the ex-post Bayes rule continues to outperform the plug-in rule under the directionally differentiable utility function in larger samples.
+Specifically: (i) the Bayesian rule achieves a substantially lower risk than the plug-in rule in small samples for both the smooth and the directionally differentiable utility functions, (ii) the two rules behave similarly under the smooth utility function in larger samples, and (iii) the Bayesian rule continues to outperform the plug-in rule under the directionally differentiable utility function in larger samples.

 We illustrate our methods using data from \citet{angrist2006long}, who study the impact of receiving a randomly assigned voucher (which allows students to attend private secondary schools) on educational attainment seven years later.
-We hypothetically treat the marginal distribution of covariates (age and sex) in the observed sample as that of the target population, and compute both the plug-in rule and the ex-post Bayes rule.
+We hypothetically treat the marginal distribution of covariates (age and sex) in the observed sample as that of the target population, and compute both the plug-in rule and the Bayesian rule.
 The two rules produce identical allocations under the smooth utility function, but they produce different allocations under the directionally differentiable utility function.